ComputeCanada/magic_castle/docs/README.md

-Magic Castle development team has integrated Trivy in its [CI/CD pipeline](https://github.com/ComputeCanada/magic_castle/blob/main/.github/workflows/trivy_scan.yaml) to prevent misconfiguration and security issues that could be introduced by commits or a pull-requests.
+Magic Castle development team has integrated Trivy in its [CI/CD pipeline](https://github.com/ComputeCanada/magic_castle/blob/main/.github/workflows/trivy_scan.yaml) to prevent misconfiguration and security issues that could be introduced by commits or pull requests.
 You too can use Trivy to verify your Terraform plan before applying it.

 After [installing Trivy](https://trivy.dev/latest/getting-started/), you can